Superpay/slate/source/index.html.md

 ---
-title: API Reference
+title: API SuperPay

 language_tabs: # must be one of https://git.io/vQNgJ
-  - request
+  - xml
-  - response
+  - json

 toc_footers:
   - <a href='#'>Documentação API SuperPay</a>